Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Digital_In_4.rst

 If you need more then four inputs, you can add another Industrial Digital In 4 Bricklet and group these together.
-If you do this, you have eight inputs which can read simultaneously in contrast to read both bricklets successively.
+If you do this, you have eight inputs which can read simultaneously in contrast to read both Bricklets successively.
 Grouping is only possible for Bricklets connected to one Brick.
 Thus you can group up to four Industrial Bricklets on a Master Brick or two on other Bricks.